Description

 Risk and Exploitability

 Based on the description, it is inferred that the attack requires a remote attacker capable of sending crafted rxrpc packets to a target that accepts such traffic.
-The EPSS score is not available and the vulnerability is not listed in KEV, indicating no widespread exploitation reports.
+The EPSS score of 0.00018 indicates a very low likelihood of exploitation, and the vulnerability is not listed in KEV, meaning no known widespread exploitation reports.
 The risk is primarily a DoS scenario; an attacker can trigger a service crash with a single malformed packet.
-The severity of the vulnerability is reflected in a high CVSS score, but the lack of public exploitation reduces immediate urgency.
-The removal of the WARN_ON_ONCE guard lowers the chance of repeated trivial exploitation, yet the possibility of a single attack remains.
+While the CVSS score of 7.5 reflects high severity, the extremely low EPSS score reduces the urgency for urgent remediation.
+The removal of the WARN_ON_ONCE guard reduces the chance of repeated trivial exploitation, though a single attack could still be successful.

 Remediation